 Electrical current moves from one neuron to another through the release of neurotransmitters5, chemical signals released by the nerve cell.
 Then, it travels across the synapses to another neuron to generate electrical wavelengths.
 Electricity travels through our neurons because it has tiny channels that allow energy to pass through.

 Worldwide, refrigerators consume a lot of energy1.
 About 70% of homes use refrigerators worldwide, with the vast majority of homes in the developed world having one.
 In the United Kingdom, refrigerators used in supermarkets consume around 1% of the country's electricity production.
 Statistics say their consumption is enough to power almost 800,000 homes.

-Research shows that in 2021 Iceland used the most electricity per capita4, beating Norway and Qatar to the top spot.
-Several reasons exist, including the cold climate year-round requiring the heating of homes and businesses, as well as the abundance of relatively cheap electricity.
+Research shows that in 2021, Iceland used the most electricity per capita, beating Norway and Qatar to the top spot.
+Several reasons exist, including the cold climate year-round requiring heat energy for homes and businesses and the abundance of relatively cheap electricity.

 Iceland has a great deal of geothermal activity, which it uses to cost-effectively supply around 25% of the country's electricity demand.

 Related: Read more on the environmental impact of geothermal energy

 The tiny light-emitting diodes in LED bulbs are far more efficient at turning electricity into light sources for our homes and businesses.
 Using regular incandescent bulbs with a filament requires 4 times as much electricity to create the same amount of light.

 Even better, they usually last as long, saving you the cost of replacing them regularly.
 Whereas they can cost more to purchase initially, you can still save around 90% versus the more frequent purchase of regular bulbs, factoring in the increased cost of running them.

 Alongside firing in our brains, another interesting fact about electricity is its significant role in our body, especially our heart.
 How do we need the energy to keep our hearts pumping?